Early career writers of migrant background are invited to apply for the 2019 Deborah Cass prize.

-The winner will receive a cash prize of $3,000 plus a three-month mentorship with an established writer.
-There is also the opportunity for publication of the winning excerpt in Mascara Literary Review.
+The winner receives a cash prize of $3,000 plus a three-month mentorship with an established writer.
+The winning manuscript is presented to Black Inc. publishers for consideration, with the winning excerpt published in Mascara Literary Review.
 The award package is designed to help an early-career writer finish their manuscript and get their book published.

 How to apply